dshills/goalchemy/README.md

 // SetParam sets a key value pair replacing they key if found. func (co *Query) SetParam(k, v string) {

-// Run builds a query string, calls the appropriate AlchemyAPI and returns te decoded results
+// Run builds a query string, calls the appropriate AlchemyAPI and returns the decoded results
 // into the AlchemyAPIer interface func (co *Query) Run(api AlchemyAPIer) error
 ```